Itishree Murder Case

-The murder of a non-formal teacher named Itishree Pradhan in the remote village of Tikiri under Kashipur Block in the Rayagada district generated nationwide uproar and consternation.
-This is one of the rare cases where the Central Bureau of Investigation has not been able to trace out the main accused.
-Though politicians of the national parties, likes of the Congress and the BJP want to hold BJD involved in it, any political party is not involved therein.
+The murder of Itishree Pradhan, a non-formal teacher in the remote village of Tikiri under the Kashipur Block in Rayagada district in the Indian state of Odisha generated nationwide uproar.
+It remains one of the rare cases where the Central Bureau of Investigation (CBI) was unable to trace the primary assailant.
+Although opposition politicians from national parties, such as the Indian National Congress and the Bharatiya Janata Party, alleged political involvement by the Biju Janata Dal (BJD), no political parties were proven to be involved.